How To Cook For The Week: Batch Cooking For Beginners

 6. Make sure you have ample sized pans or a slow cooker big enough to batch cook the food you’ll be preparing.

-We all have favourite meals we cook each week, my advice is to make what you usually cook, but just in larger portions, my favourites meals for freezing are
+We all have our favourite meals to cook each week, my advice is to batch cook the foods you are usually cooking for the whole week but just increase the portions ready to freeze.
+My favourite meals for freezing are:

 - Pasta/Ragu sauces